Skip to main content

 4. Clicking Go to Assignment will bring you to the listing page of exams for that Subject, but it will not navigate to the specific chapter number - it will simply display the whole page.
 E.g. If you launch Psych/Soc Chapter 6 exam - you will be brought to the Psych/Soc exam page, but you will need to scroll down to get to Chapter 6.

-5. Each exam consists of 15 test-like questions.
+1. Each exam consists of 15 test-like questions.
 When you have completed an attempt, the assignment will flip to "Complete" status on your Study Plan.
+Additionally, you can retake each exam up to five times via tabs labeled 2-5 in the dashboard, providing an opportunity to track and improve your performance.

 Good to know: